cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 installation.
 In that case set the access rights in the sub-trees "pse\" and "pse\pseca\" to full access for each user.

-The "pse\" sub-tree should not be manually altered because, if the structure becomes inconsistent, it may be necessary to completely reinstall CrypTool in order to use the certificate based methods.
+The "pse\" sub-tree should not be  altered manually -- because if the structure becomes inconsistent, it may be necessary to completely reinstall CrypTool in order to use the certificate-based methods.

 4.3.2.
 Keys stored in the files of the PSE directory